JieChenV/TinyTools/README.md

 # TinyTools

-This package inlcludes 3 parts: TinyTools Window, Attributes and Extensions.
-It is still in development.
+This is a Unity3D package, which inlcludes 3 parts: TinyTools Window, Attributes and Extensions.
+It is still in active development.

 ## TinyTools Window
 * Take full screenshot